The Link Between Psoriasis and Other Diseases

 from nail bed

-If you are experiencing any symptoms of psoriatic arthritis listed above, it's important to talk to your doctor.
+If you are experiencing any symptoms of psoriatic arthritis listed above, it's important to tell your dermatologist or rheumatologist.